Yoga Trip in Nepal with Yoga Trekking and Monastery Retreat

 One night in a hotel, overnight stay with breakfast (breakfast), 2-3 stars

 In the morning, the first day of trekking begins with a 60-minute drive to Kande, to the starting point of the trekking tour.
 This is where the hike to Pothana begins.
-The beginning of the Mardi Himal Trek we share with the hikers who do the Annapurna Base Camp.
+The beginning of the Mardi Himal Trek we share with the hikers who go to Annapurna Base Camp.
 Upon arrival in Pothana we close the first day of trekking with a soothing yoga session.

-One night in the lodge/tea house, full board
+One night in the lodge/teahouse, full board (VP)

-Before we start today’s trek, we first go on the mat: A holistic yoga class with the practice of Asana, Pranayama and Meditation makes us start the day consciously.
+Before we start today’s trek, we first go to the mat: A holistic yoga class with the practice of Asana, Pranayama and Meditation lets us start the day consciously.

 Deurali is a small settlement of tea houses with great views of the Annapurna massif in the Himalayas.
 Here the path separates from the route of the Annapurna Base Camp and it becomes quieter.
 We continue through dense forest to the Forest Camp, where we will have a nice spot for our yoga practice.

-One night in the lodge/tea house, full board
+One night in the lodge/teahouse, full board (VP)

 Slowly we begin to get used to the daily routine of yoga, hiking and yoga and feel how the daily yoga practice, the movement in the fresh air, the healthy food and the grandiose nature show their effects.
 Today’s stage leads through dense forest with orchids, mosses, tree ferns and lichens.

-As the height increases, you will notice that the steps are slowly becoming harder for you.
+As the altitude increases, you will notice that your steps slowly become heavier.
 So when your walking speed decreases, that’s normal.

-One night in the lodge/tea house, full board
+One night in the lodge/teahouse, full board (VP)

 The afternoon is used for an extensive yoga workshop.

-One night in the lodge/tea house, full board
+One night in the lodge/teahouse, full board (VP)

 Day 08 Daily Stage Mardi Himal Base Camp Altitude 4,440 meters, back to High Camp, Trekking 7 Hours

 Today, the 4000-meter mark is broken!
 The ascent to the Mardi Himal Base Camp is more demanding and longer than the previous stages.
 The paths are not so well developed and partly quite steep.
-But with a reasonably good condition and a little caution, this can be done.
+However, with a reasonably good level of fitness and a little caution, this is manageable.

-We postpone our morning yoga lesson in favor of an early start to View Point so that we can watch the sunrise over the Himalayas.
+We postpone our morning yoga lesson in favor of an early start to View Point so that we can marvel at the sunrise over the Himalayan mountains.
 It is worth looking into the night sky on the way, in good weather and clear visibility.
 The starry sky is gigantic.

-You can decide on site whether you want to climb even further or prefer to take a yoga class here.
-The ascent to Upper View Point takes about 3 hours and the way back to Mardi Himal base camp about 2 more hours.
+You can decide on the spot whether you want to go further up or whether you’d rather take a yoga lesson here.
+The ascent to Upper View Point takes about 3 hours and the way back to mardi Himal base camp about 2 more hours.

-Whether you went to the View Point or Mardi Himal Base Camp, a warm oven and hot tea and yoga are waiting for you at High Camp.
+Whether you were at View Point or Mardi Himal Base Camp, a warm oven and hot tea and yoga are waiting for you at High Camp.

-One night in the lodge/tea house, full board
+One night in the lodge/teahouse, full board (VP)

 A beautiful path over the small connecting paths of the local villages leads over fields and rice terraces to the Gurung village of Lwang.

-One night in the lodge/tea house, full board
+One night in the lodge/teahouse, full board (VP)

-Our last yoga ckass during the trekking tour.
+Our last yoga lesson during the trekking tour.
 A short stage leads to Khora Muk.
 Here the car waits and brings us back to Pokhara.
 The journey takes about an hour.

 The afternoon is free.
 After the seven-day trek, the return to civilization is really fun!
 Enjoy this feeling.
 How about a nice massage?

-In the morning we take the bus to our monastery, 22 km outside Kathmandu.
+In the morning we take the private vehicle to our monastery, 22 km outside Kathmandu.
 In the evening we start with our retreat program.

-Every day we will have a structured process consisting of two yoga classes, yoga theory lessons, meditation, as well as three healthy and delicious meals.
+Every day we will have a structured process consisting of two yoga lessons, yoga theory lessons, meditation, as well as three healthy and delicious meals.
 In between we have time to welcome the monastery atmosphere in us, relax or take smaller walks.
-We will also visit the famous Dakshinkali Temple, as well as the meditation cave Padmasambhava’s Cave.

-3 nights in retreat, overnight stay with full board
+2 nights in retreat, overnight stay with full board (VP)

 Day 16 Day of departure